List of monument and memorial controversies in the United States: Action taken

 The first monumental statue in what was to become the United States of America was a sculpture of William Pitt erected at the corner of Meeting and Broad streets in Civic Square in Charleston, SC on July 5, 1770.
 The South Carolina Assembly had voted to erect the statue after Pitt's role in repealing the stamp act.
-The standing statue was carved in London by Jooseph Wilton and depicts Pitt in a Classical oratory pose holding the Magna Carta.
+The standing statue was carved in London by Jooseph Wilton and depicts Pitt in a Classical oratory pose holding Magna Carta.

 Statue of King George III (1776)

 One month later, an equestrian statue of King George III was erected.
 It was executed by the British sculptor Joseph Wilton.
 Commissioned in 1764 and cast in lead covered with gold leaf, the Neoclassical statue showed King George dressed in Roman garb astride a horse, the whole effect being reminiscent of the Marcus Aurelius statue in Rome.
 It was set up on a tall pedestal in Bowling Green Park in New York City and dedicated in August 1770.

 The following month another statue by Wilton, this one of William Pitt, a British politician very popular in the Americas for being responsible for the repeal of the much-hated Stamp Act of 1765 was erected.
 As with the King George statue, Pitt is portrayed in Roman clothes and was also located in New York.

 On July 9, 1776, the Declaration of Independence was first read in New York City, and to celebrate it a group of patriots pulled down the King's statue, and eventually melted it down to make bullets with which to fight the British.
 When British troops arrived in November of that year they retaliated by destroying the Pitt statue.